Gopi-techy/Scholarship-Management-System/frontend/README.md

-# PMSSS Scholarship Management System - Frontend
+# Scholarship Management System - Frontend

-This is the frontend application for the PMSSS Scholarship Management System, built with React, TypeScript, Material-UI, and Firebase.
+This is the frontend application for the Scholarship Management System, built with React, TypeScript, Material-UI, and Firebase.

 ## Prerequisites